TritonDataCenter/sdc-cloudapi/docs/index.md

 The rest of this section describes API changes in each version.

+## 8.2.1

+- GetMachine works with machines that do not have a package or a network.
+Such machines cannot be created through CloudAPI, so this isn't applicable to most people unless they have an operator do this for them.
+ListMachines no longer breaks for such machines either.

 ## 8.2.0

 - This version adds support for {{shortId}} tags in the 'name' parameter when